 - 1) getting approvals to set up the holding company.
-This would be required from the Special Shareholder, as would FCA approval because establishing a holding company would lead to a technical change of control for PO Insurance - 2) analysis of options for both the development of the group structure and the future group operating model b) A number of points were raised, including:
+This would be required from the Special Shareholder, as would FCA approval because establishing a holding company would lead to a technical change of control for PO Insurance - 2) analysis of options for both the development of the group structure and the future group operating model

 - whether there were any alternatives to setting up a holding company.
 It was reported that theoretically Post Office's current business operations could be hived down into one or more subsidiaries or Post Office Limited itself could, in theory, become regulated, but both of these options was less attractive - the importance of ensuring that any resultant structure was 'simpler to run' - the need to replicate the protections the Special Shareholder currently had in place under the current corporate structure and it was AGREED that this would be added to our design principles.
-Oversight of group activities had to remain with the holding company - ensuring that the current VAT arrangements remained in place was critically important c) The Board RESOLVED to APPROVE, in principle:
+Oversight of group activities had to remain with the holding company c) The Board RESOLVED to APPROVE, in principle: